SofiaAS1/The-Avocado-Project/README.md

 # The Avocado Project <img src="https://i.gyazo.com/c1271e12fd67c1351622aa893bccfefc.png" width="50">

 If you would like to see our presentation, please [click here!](https://github.com/kmanning1224/Project1-Repo/blob/master/Avocado%20Presentation.pptx)
+This is my personal mirror site, if you would like to go to the full team repo, please [click here!]( https://github.com/kmanning1224/Project1-Repo)

 ### Our team sought to get to the creamy, delicious, seeded world of avocados in the US to answer the following…

 ### General Hypotheses:
 H0: There is no difference in the various aspects of avocados studied throughout the year, despite factors.

 HA: There IS a difference in various aspects of avocados studied throughout the year according to several factors.

 ### Questions Reviewed: